 Anyone who has ever had a pimple appear just at the wrong time knows how frustrating it is that it can't be banished overnight.
-(Pre)teens may be short on patience, but learning to take care of skin over time is the best defense against acne.
+Young/pre-teens may be short on patience, but learning to take care of skin over time is the best defense against acne.
 No skin care routine can deliver results overnight.
-But by following a Clean, Prevent and Treat routine, (pre)teens can achieve clearer skin and learn to better manage acne breakouts.
+But by following a Clean, Prevent and Treat routine, young/pre-teens can achieve clearer skin and learn to better manage acne breakouts.